cadentj/botc/notes-to-self.md

 I'm stupid but til that the `https://` before a url designates the protocol.
 And when hitting a websocket, you prepend the url with `ws://` or `wss://` (unencrypted or encrypted).

 ## On node modules w dependencies

 Make sure to run the `pnpm approve-builds` when installing `better-sqlite3

+## On security

+- I don't verify that the storyteller ID matches the lobby ID when actions are taken.
+Lazy, less code, nobody will hack things.

 # TODO